mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 Because a test was written and passed, does not mean that it is bug free.
 A programmer may not think of every situation.

 TDD is meant to test and verify your own code.
-It's not nessesary to test libraries that are included in your code.
+It's not necessary to test libraries that are included in your code.
 An example of an unnecessary test would be to test std::string `std::string("test") == "test"`.

 # Examples